South Tyrol, Italy

 The lake is located in the municipality of Braies/Prags in the Dolomites of South Tyrol, Northern Italy.
 Braies itself is pretty small, the closest city nearby is Bolzano, Italy. ➜ CLICK HERE FOR MAP

-The best site to book your car is Discover Car Hire.
+The best site to book your car is Discover Cars.
 They search both local and international car rental companies to help you find the best possible price.
 This is the easiest way to rent a car in Italy.

 MILAN – Lago di Braies is 377 km (5 hours) from Milan by car.